Control Package

 Endpoint

 The Endpoint is a special type of block that is used to represent a plant.
-For now, only DC motors with an encoder are supported as an endpoint in the control package.
-The motor_name attribute is unused for now, and one should pass a Controllable interface when creating the loop.
+For now, only DC motors with an encoder, and a base with a linear and angular movement sensor are supported as an endpoint in the control package.
+You should change the motor_name attribute to base_name when using a base.

 {